Romeehoeks/student-hustle/README.md

 # AirBnB, the new student hustle?

-Research question: In which European city is renting out your private room on Airbnb most attractive in terms of income, ratings and coverage?
+In which European city is renting out your private room on Airbnb most attractive in terms of income, ratings and coverage?

 ## Motivation